 Wine clubs are not just about the wine.
 The “club” part may extend a variety of fringe benefits to members, such as discounted events, free tastings, winemaker dinners, and discounts from industry partners like restaurants and hotels.

 If you don’t live close to the winery you’re considering joining, these benefits might not apply to you.
 The costs of these “free” and discounted perks are often baked into the wine club price, so you might be overpaying for your wine.
 If you don’t live near a winery but want to join a wine club, try an online-only club, such as Lot 18, Wine of the Month Club or Uncorked Ventures.

 If you are interested in the fun wine and food pairings and other “pickup party” events at the winery, consider local options that are within convenient driving distance.

 Last but certainly not least: Read the fine print.
 Unscrupulous wine clubs have unreasonable cancellation policies that require you to give them notice in writing several months before your credit card is charged.

-It is understandable that preparing shipments does take some time; many winemakers offer you the opportunity to cancel your membership around 30 days before your shipment is scheduled.
-Some might require 60 days advance notice, which is still reasonable.
+It is understandable that preparing shipments takes time, but many wineries offer you the opportunity to cancel your membership only 30 days before your shipment is scheduled.

 If the wine club requires more than two months notice to cancel, be prepared.
-Wine clubs don’t send out reminders to tell you about cancellation timetables, so if you’re just in the testing phase of a new club, make a note in your calendar so you don’t miss the deadline.
+They don’t send out reminders to tell you about cancellation timetables, so if you’re just in the testing phase of a new club, make a note in your calendar, so you don’t miss the deadline.

 5. Are there minimum purchase requirements?